• Skip to main content

 Water

 In summary, when an area is hit by a hurricane or intense flooding, this poses a potential threat to drinking water.
-The Water Quality Associate (WQA) has some great resources about what to do after a hurricane and/or flood.
-Here are four things that you should know about your drinking water after a hurricane or flood:

-1. Residents affected by a hurricane should use bottled water for drinking and cooking until they know that their tap water is safe.
+1. Residents affected by a hurricane should use bottled water for drinking and cooking until they know their tap water is safe.

-2. Well owners affected by storms are encouraged to test their water before using it and seek appropriate remedies as soon as possible.
+2. Well-owners affected by storms are encouraged to test their water before using it and seek appropriate remedies as soon as possible.

 3. Pay attention to local boil water orders.